It can be tough to tamp down your impatience while you’re waiting on an income tax refund—especially if you have plans for the money.

 The IRS says refunds will generally be received by taxpayers sooner if they have e-filed and selected direct deposit.
 Even if you prefer mailing in a paper return, you can choose to have your refund deposited into your account.

-If you don’t have a bank account, you may consider opening an account like SoFi Money®, a cash management account.
-With SoFi Money, you’ll have easy access to your money with a large ATM network and your refund won’t be eaten up by fees while you decide how best to use it.
+If you don’t have a bank account, you may consider opening a high yield bank account online, like SoFi Checking and Savings®.
+With SoFi Checking and Savings, you’ll have easy access to your money with a large ATM network and your refund won’t be eaten up by fees while you decide how best to use it.
 (If you set up direct deposit now, you can enjoy SoFi’s benefits right away.)

 Sweat the Details